PreciousIfeaka/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Prints contents of two files
+Prints the last ten lines of a file